 |Unknown||View status could not be determined.||Click Update status.|

 |Error||An error occurred.||Refresh the view by clicking Refresh Data*.
 Optionally run a report.|

-* You will only have the option to refresh data if you have the Can administrator ThoughtSpot privilege privilege.
+* You can refresh data only if you have the Can administer ThoughtSpot privilege.

 Freshness of data

 Your view can become stale, if it isn’t refreshed when the data in the tables used to create it is updated.
 There are two ways to refresh the data:

 Here are some conditions that could lead to a view becoming stale:

 - Changes to the fields used in the view